hbc/knowledgebase/velocyto_tutorial.md

 I ran velocyto on a multi-omics data set.
 Different samples required different amounts of memory.
 For one sample, 160GB total requested memory wasn't enough to process (as it was for previous samples) but increasing to 200GB worked; note I didn't need to increase samtools' memory for this to work.

-Here's what the script looked like (please note these directories are real/live so you can go see how the directory is set up -- please don't overwrite them!):
+Here's what the script looked like (please note these directories are real/live so you can go see how the directory is set up when writing your own script -- please don't overwrite them!):

 ```
 #!/bin/sh